National Polytechnic School (Ecuador): Volcanic monitoring

-Cotopaxi, outside of Quito started activity in April 2015, the volcano began to show signs of unrest, and came back to life.
+Cotopaxi, outside of Quito, began activity in April 2015; the volcano began to show signs of unrest, and came back to life.
 There was a large increase in earthquakes (including harmonic tremors) and SO2 emissions.
 IGPEN reported slight deformation of the edifice, suggesting an intrusion of magma under the volcano.
-As of 25 July, the unrest continued, and the most recent major eruption was an ash and steam eruption that occurred on August 14 and 15, 2015.
+As of 25 July 2015, the unrest continued, and the most recent major eruption was an ash and steam eruption that occurred on August 14 and 15, 2015.

 Gustavo Orcés V. Natural History Museum

 The Gustavo Orcés V. Natural History Museum is part of the Life Sciences Institute on the campus of the National Polytechnic School.
-The main focus is the conducting research in the Ecuadorian fauna in the fields of biodiversity, ecology, zoology, and environmental impact assessments and contributes to national environmental culture through the Natural History Museum Gustavo Orces.
+The main focus is conducting research on Ecuadorian fauna in the fields of biodiversity, ecology, zoology, and environmental impact assessments, and contributing to national environmental culture through the Gustavo Orces Natural History Museum.

 The museum has the remains of the only complete mammoth found in Ecuador.